 Vignette 1

 Action Score

 A woman in labour presents at this facility.
 The Fetal Heart Rate is more than 160 bpm.
-On examination, her cervix is fully dilated and the baby has the head in the perineum.
+On examination, her cervix

+is fully dilated and the baby has the head in the perineum.
 The baby is delivered and is normal weight, but it does

 not cry after delivery.
 What would you do for this baby?
 DON'T PROMPT!
+0.00

 Dry quickly and vigorously 2.66

 Examine and suction the mouth 2.16

 Ensure extra warmth for the baby 1.50

-Use a bag and mask to ventilate if the baby does not cry after suctioning 2.53
+Use a bag and mask to ventilate if the baby does not cry after suctioning 2.53 1.16

-Apply cardiac massage if ventilation alone does not help 1.16
+Apply cardiac massage if ventilation alone does not help Total score (A) 1.10

 Total score (A) 10

 Suppose the resuscitation was successful, what would you do next?
 DON'T PROMPT!

 Initiate breastfeeding immediately 3.31

 Keep in skin-to-skin contact with the mother 4.34

 Ensure and encourage hygiene 2.34

 Total Score (B) 10

-During routine checking on the baby after about 2 h, you see the baby sleeping alone and the mother is sleeping not in touch with baby.
+During routine checking on the baby after about 2 h, you see the baby sleeping alone and the mother is sleeping

+not in touch with baby.
 There is no covering on the baby since it wriggled out of the mother's cloth.
+What would

-What would you do?
+you do?
 DON'T PROMPT!

 Feel if the baby is too cold 1.28

 Take the temperature with a thermometer 1.53

 Give skin-to-skin care/kangaroo mother care by mother or put in incubator for rewarming 3.94

 Prevent draught in the room: check if windows are closed, switch off any fans in the ward 1.41

 Ask mother to breastfeed the baby 1.84

-Total Score (C) 10
+Total Score (C) Mayimum score for the vignette 10 30

 Maximum score for the vignette 30